Campus Improvement Plan

 2.6

-Strategy 2: Work with consultants to implement Talk Read Talk Write strategies into all classes.
+Strategy 2: Provide EL strategies and accommodations to students.
+Continue to implement Talk Read Talk Write strategies into all classes.

 Title I: